solliancenet/developing-web3-workshop/04_Polygon.md

             }
         ```

-4. When you have migrated your smart contract, which causes the deployment to the Mumbai test network, the output will provide the smart contract address.
+5. When you have migrated your smart contract, which causes the deployment to the Mumbai test network, the output will provide the smart contract address.

+    - Run the following:

+        ```bash
+        truffle compile

+        truffle migrate --network matic
+        ```

-5. Copy the contract address value
+6. Copy the contract address value shown in the output of the bash window

-6. Paste it into the contact address textbox and select **Check deployment**.
+7. Paste it into the contact address textbox and select **Check deployment**.
 Success should look similar to the following:

     ![Graphical user interface, text application, email Description automatically generated](./images/media/image72.png)